singhaju/Novel-Nest-An-interactive-web-platform-for-readers-and-writers./data-blueprint-2025.md

-# Novel Nest Data Blueprint (November 2025 Refresh)
+# Novel Nest Data Blueprint

-This document consolidates the refreshed user flows, physical MySQL design, and entity attributes for the Novel Nest platform as requested for the CSS326 deliverable.
+This document consolidates the refreshed user flows, physical MySQL design, and entity attributes for the Novel Nest platform.
 It captures how the current codebase (Next.js App Router + mysql2) interacts with the database, the bundled `/public/pictures` static assets (for seeded novels), and Google Drive uploads without requiring application code changes.

 ---